chaosparrot/marithime_talon/README.md

   X Fix skip self repair flow
   X Fix remove target not being proper after a skip self repair / self repair ~ Real testing
-    X Self repair: Where - repeat cluck to cycle through phonetics X Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics X Self repair: We *pause* were - repeat cluck to cycle through self repair and make the self repair correct 'were' to 'we' instead of appending after the words
+    X Exact match phonetic self repair without cluck repetition - To where *pause* where X Self repair: Where - repeat cluck to cycle through phonetics X Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics X Self repair: We *pause* were - repeat cluck to cycle through self repair and make the self repair correct 'were' to 'we' instead of appending after the words
-    X Partial self repair: There is something I want to wear *pause* to wear at work
+    X Partial self repair: There is something I want to wear *pause* to wear at work X Self repair: There is something I want to wear *pause* to wear - repeat cluck to cycle through phonetics
+    - Continuation partial self repair: There is something I want to *pause* to wear - repeat cluck to cycle through phonetics
+    - Partial self repair: There is something I want to *pause* want too wear - repeat cluck to cycle through phonetics
-    - Self repair: There is something I want to wear *pause* to wear - repeat cluck to cycle through phonetics
+    - Skip self repair: There is something I want to wear *pause* to wear - repeat cluck to cycle through phonetics

     - Selection: Cluck cycle through single word
     - Selection: Cluck cycle through multiple words
     - Selection into correction: Select where, correction where
     - Selection into insert: Select where, insert where

     - Correction where - If same value, cycle through options?
     - Correction cycle through single words: Correct where - Cluck through elements
     - Correction with multiple targets: Correction where - Cluck through options - Skip correction, cluck through second option from the start